Out in the UK this week

 After… (Optimum, cert 15)

 Thrill-seeking urban explorers in the Moscow subways get more extreme thrills than they bargained for.
-A promising high concept, and the soundtrack is by electonic heroes The Crystal Method but it’s a relatively character-free trudge through horror cliche.
+A promising high concept, and the soundtrack is by electronic heroes The Crystal Method but it’s a relatively character-free trudge through horror cliche.

 Smother (Optimum, cert 15)